endless-sky/endless-sky-wiki/CreatingMissions.md

 If the outfit cannot be installed due to lack of space, a warning message will be shown so the player knows that the outfit is not actually active (and may in fact be lost if they leave the planet).

 The "require" keyword checks that the player has at least one of the named outfit, but does not take it away.
 For example, this could be used in the "on offer" phase to only offer a mission to players who have a Jump Drive.
-Starting with **v0.9.9**, a specific quantity can be required, including 0 (i.e. the player cannot have any).
+Starting with **v.
+0.9.9**, a specific quantity can be required, including 0 (i.e. the player cannot have any).

 ```html
 payment [<base> [<multiplier>]]